ScottPlot/ScottPlot.NET/content/cookbook/4.1/recipes/circle_quickstart.md

 ---
+noindex: true
-Title: "Circle Quickstart - ScottPlot 4.1 Cookbook"
+title: "Circle Quickstart - ScottPlot 4.1 Cookbook"
 Description: "Circles can be added to plots.
 Circles are really Ellipses with the same X and Y radius.
 Note that circles appear as ellipses unless the plot has a square coordinate system."
 Date: 2024-01-21
 Version: ScottPlot 4.1.71